scloud19/SECipedia/Node/streams.md

 				We pushed content to rs BEFORE piping to process.stdout (out writable stream) and yet, our complete message was still written.
 					This is because when you .push() to a readable stream, the chunks you push are buffered until a consumer is ready to read them.

 					Although, it would be even better in many circumstances to avoid this type of buffering and only generate the data when someone asks for it.
-This can be utilized
+We can push chunks on-demand if we define a ._read function on the stream
+						Ex:

+						var Readable = require('stream').Readable;
+						var rs = Readable();

+						var c = 1;
+						rs._read = function (size) {
+						    rs.push(c++);
+						    if (c < 10)) rs.push(null);
+						};

+						rs.pipe(process.stdout);

+						// size - how many bytes the consumer wants to read.
+We can ignore this if we want.

+						$ node FILE.js
+						// 123456789

+						Here, we only push the number when the consumer is ready to read.